 - 3.11 Other factors considered relate to enabling an iterative plan making process so there is sufficient time for community engagement and for an evidence-led approach.
-The evidence for the Local Plan will need to appropriately take account of impacts from Brexit and COVID pandemic as they emerge.
+The evidence for the Local Plan will need to appropriately take account of the ongoing impacts from Brexit and the COVID pandemic, together with the more recent impact of the conflict in Ukraine and the consequences for commodity and energy prices for the cost of living and wider economy, as relevant.
 To manage these factors, a degree of flexibility has been incorporated within the timescale to manage potential risks and changes.
-In addition the next stage of the Local Plan, Regulation 18, has been split into two stages to account for this. - 3.12 The scope of the Local Plan has been refined to provide a full review of the Adopted Local Plan.
-This approach will provide flexibility to amend policies as the plan progresses and reflect changing circumstances and add local distinctiveness. - 3.13 A two stage process is proposed for the Regulation 18 public consultation stage; Stage 1 will focus on strategic matters5 including the vision, objectives, the spatial strategy (distribution of growth, delivery of infrastructure, delivery of sustainable and well designed places and settlement hierarchy), housing and economic needs, Andover and Romsey Town Centre and climate emergency; and Stage 2 will also include site allocations, settlement boundaries and development management policies (in addition to incorporating the content of Stage 1, which will have been updated and amended as a result of consultation and any other necessary changes, as appropriate). - 3.14 Appendix 1 provides an overview of the programme of work and sets out in more detail a profile for the Local Plan.
+In addition, the next stage of the Local Plan, Regulation 18, has been split into two stages to account for this.
+Public consultation on Regulation 18 Stage 1 was undertaken February April 2022. - 3.12 The scope of the Local Plan has been refined to provide a full review of the Adopted Local Plan.
+This approach will provide flexibility to amend policies as the plan progresses and reflect changing circumstances and add local distinctiveness. - 3.13 A two stage process is proposed for the Regulation 18 public consultation stage; Stage 1 focused on strategic matters5 including the vision, objectives, the spatial strategy (distribution of growth, delivery of infrastructure, delivery of sustainable and well-designed places and settlement hierarchy), housing and economic needs, Andover and Romsey town centres and climate emergency; and Stage 2 will also include site allocations, settlement boundaries and development management policies (in addition to incorporating the content of Stage 1, which will have been updated and amended as a result of consultation and any other necessary changes, as appropriate). - 3.14 Appendix 1 provides an overview of the programme of work and sets out in more detail a profile for the Local Plan.
 This timetable is considered achievable.
 However, following the submission stage, the rate of progress is dependent on the Planning Inspectorate and outside of the control of the Council.